seL4/docs/Hardware/Beaglebone.md

 }}}

 In the menuconfig dialog, make sure that the correct BeagleBone platform is selected for your model.
-This will be under Kernel -&gt; seL4 System.
+This will be under Kernel -> seL4 System.

 #### RefOS
  For RefOS, first clone the repository.